eriche2016/code_pool_for_for_my_own_use/mis_Phd/README.md

-##This folder will contains misc. stuff mostly on code snippets I encounted during learning process.
+##This folder will contains misc. stuff mostly on code snippets I encountered during learning process.